- Home

 Year 7

-All year 7 pupils will cover topics based on basic drawing skills, colour theory, a basic introduction to clay, Aboriginal Art, and Mark Making
+All year 7 pupils will cover topics based on basic drawing skills using pencil and tone, colour theory painting and pattern and digital art.

 Year 8